 You may have heard this term before.
-What it stands for is the pre-planning stage of any production.
+What its about is the pre-planning stage of any production.
 It is a part of the big picture in any production pipeline.
 That pipeline consisting of 3 main stages -- Pre Production , Production and Post Production.
 In the pre production stage of our model there are many things to consider.
 One of them being how the mesh should be able to deform, another how the mesh should be controlled and another how the mesh should be textured.

 Pre Production Is Like Training

 So far in the tutorials you have been following you have.

 Of course this is not everything you need to understand about blender but its a good start.
 As this lesson plan progresses you will be learning lighting, texturing, staging and animation.
 You will build your skills related to different tasks.
 Your knowledge and use of the interface will increase.